 Local residents in the Lake Tahoe Basin don’t stay up on the local laws that are being voted on as much as they should.
-Living in a small town such as South Lake Tahoe, staying involved and knowledgeable about the local happenings can have a huge affect on what laws are being passed, such as the issue with the Vacation Rental Ordinance that we have previously blogged about that can have a huge affect on property values within the City of South Lake Tahoe.
+Living in a small town such as South Lake Tahoe, staying involved and knowledgeable about the local happenings can have a huge effect on what laws are being passed, such as the issue with the Vacation Rental Ordinance that we have previously blogged about that can have a huge effect on property values within the City of South Lake Tahoe.
 Keeping up to date on SLT’s local government agenda makes you a knowledgeable member of this beautiful, quaint mountain town.

 South Lake Tahoe Local Topics for June/July 2015: